appacademy-starters/dockerfiles-deep-dive/README.md

 files including a working application for each phase.
 This will allow you to focus on the Dockerfile in each phase of this project.

+The instructions for each phase are split between the information in this README and the individual Dockerfiles where you will be writing code.
+These Dockerfiles have comments to guide you through the phase—each comment that begins with "Step" will have a command associated with it.
+The ones that do not begin with "Step" are just providing information.
+Each of these "Step"s are designed to be written with a single command.

 ### Help and hints

 If you are need help with Dockerfile commands the Dockerfile